 - How COVID-19 spreads

-- People at higher risk
+- People at higher risk of severe illness

 - Treatment and immunity

-- a new or worsening cough
+- new or worsening cough

 - fever (at least 38˚C)